-Palatial French Empire Patinated and Gilt Bronze Cupid and Eurydice Clock
+Palatial Scale French Empire Patinated and Gilt Bronze Clock of Cupid and Eurydice

-A monumental scale late French Empire mantle clock, the rectangular patinated bronze base on four lions paw feet has a gilded frieze across the entire front depicting scenes of the story of Orpheus and Eurydice; a patinated figure of a winged Cupid stands to the left of the rectangular plinth; the plinth is decorated with bronze mounts, stars, swags, lyre etc. including a cloaked gilded urn on top; the gilded dial has inset white enamel numerals between signs of the zodiac; the clock movement has its original silk-string suspension system ringing the hours and halfs on a bell.
+A palatial scale late French Empire mantle clock depicting cupid and Eurydice.
+The rectangular patinated bronze base is on four lions paw feet and has a gilded frieze across the entire front depicting scenes of the story of Orpheus and Eurydice.
+A patinated figure of a winged Cupid stands to the left of the rectangular plinth; the plinth is decorated with bronze mounts, stars, swags, lyre etc. including a cloaked gilded urn on top.
+The gilded dial has inset white enamel numerals between signs of the zodiac.
+The clock movement has its original silk-string suspension system ringing the hours and halfs on a bell.
 French circa 1825.

 Dimensions: 37″H (94cm) x 22″W (56cm) x 9″D (23cm)